 How Can Employers Address Employee Burnout?

 It’s no secret that 2020 has presented workforces with unique hurdles due to a global pandemic, both in their profession and personal lives.
 Employers were combatting employee burnout before COVID-19 came along, which unfortunately only amplified the stress and work fatigue that employees face.
-Read on for how employers can reduce burnout during Q4 in order to keep employees refreshed and motivated into Q1.
+Read on for how employers can reduce burnout in order to keep employees refreshed and motivated.

-What is Burnout and Why is it Trending?
+What is Employee Burnout and Why is it Trending?

 In 2019, the World Health Organization formally included burnout in the 11th Revision of the International Classification of Diseases (ICD-11) and defined it as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”